 "Kitchen Sink Bass 1" runs two saw waves through a band pass filter, but things get really interesting in the second half of the clip when an external expression pedal brings in an additional FM sine wave and runs two Band Pass Filters in parallel.

-We highly recommend checking out Do Noise's Youtube channel - the guy is truly a sound architect.
-He was one of the first to dive into the C4 Synth's Neuro Editor and really use it to its full potential.
-The result is this excellent collection of user presets.
-DN gets into a ton of the C4's different sound features, from the sequencer with "Octave Sequenced Bass," to intelligent harmonization with "C7th Chords," to alternate LFO wave shapes with "Dancing Filters."
+We highly recommend checking out Do Noise's Youtube channel - the guy is truly a fearless architect of sound.
+D.N. was one of the first to dive into the C4 Synth's Neuro Editor and really use it to its full potential.
+The result is this excellent collection of user presets that get into a ton of the C4's different sound features, from the programmable dual sequencers in "Octave Sequenced Bass," to the intelligent harmonization with "C7th Chords," to the alternate LFO wave shapes with "Dancing Filters."
 All his presets are super creative, fun, and may be just the thing you're looking for to add an unexpected twist to your latest recording.

 Our friend Simon Francis is a bass effects guru.
 We first met Simon at the Boston Garden when he was using the Soundblox Bass Envelope Filter on tour with Ellie Goulding.
-Being a huge fan of bass synthesizers there was no doubt that we would need to set the bar pretty high to meet his extreme standards.
+Being a huge connoisseur of bass synthesizers there was no doubt that we would need to set the bar pretty high to meet his extreme standards.
 After a couple of hours with the C4, Simon reported back, "the C4 brings a depth of sound and a responsive feel/tracking that I have not encountered before... this a game changer."
 If you're a bassist with a passion for EDM, we highly recommend checking out Simon's presets.
-"Reese Bass" - this classic Reese bass sound gets its outer-dimensional feel by rubbing two signals together with pitch variations that bring the sound in and out of phase - it also makes a sounds that fat as all Hell.
+"Reese Bass" is a modern classic sound that gets its outer-dimensional feel by rubbing two pitch varied signals together, which brings the output in and out of phase, creating a sound that is fat as all Hell.